 The whole National Park has a network of very well marked paths so do it yourself hiking is very easy.

 Portonovo is the place the locals of le Marche go.
-It is also the first stop south on the way from Ancona which, if you have taken one of the many cheap flights on offer, will be where you arrive from.
+It is also the first stop south on the way from Ancona which, if you have taken one of the many cheap flights on offer (click here to find the best deals), will be where you arrive from.

 It is truly picture postcard gorgeous, immersed in nature, with the sea on one side and the lakes of Lago Grande and Lago Profondo on the other.
 I can promise you that, unless your heart is made of stone, it will be a case of love at first site